mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 FieldsInSetCanMerge(set):

-- Let {visitedSelections} be the selections in {set} including visiting fragments and inline fragments an applying any supplied fragment arguments.
+- Let {visitedSelections} be the selections in {set} including visiting fragments and inline fragments and applying any supplied fragment spread arguments.
 - Let {spreadsForName} be the set of fragment spreads with a given name in {visitedSelections}.
 - Given each pair of members {spreadA} and {spreadB} in {spreadsForName}: